 Caroline earned her JD at Georgetown University Law Center.
 While in law school, she served as the Senior Articles Editor for the Georgetown Law Journal and worked as a judicial intern for the US District Court for the District of Columbia.
 Caroline holds an undergraduate degree in Foreign Service from Georgetown University.

-- American Bar Association, Section of Antitrust Law
+- American Bar Association, Section of Antitrust Law, Young Lawyer Representative for the Civil Practice & Procedure Committee (2022-2023)

-- Connecticut Bar Association, Young Lawyers Executive Committee, Federal Practice Committee Co-Chair (2021-2022)
+- Connecticut Bar Association, Young Lawyers Executive Committee, Federal Practice Committee Chair (2022-2023)

 - Environment Has Become a Global Merger Control Issue, Law360, December 17, 2021